-As for Robert, although he was let off quite easily, but his days weren’t getting any better.
+As for Robert, although he was let off quite easily, his days weren’t getting any better.
 His first mistake was stalking Cynthia again.
 This time, he didn’t confront Cynthia or tried to talk to her.
 He just followed her.
 Wherever she was going, he was there.
 Even if she was using the restroom, he was outside somewhere—hidden—waiting for her to come out.
 Unbeknownst to him, someone else was also following him.
-It was the mysterious person whom had saved Cynthia previously, the one he accused of as Kai.
+It was the mysterious person who had saved Cynthia previously, the one he accused of as Kai.
 Cynthia, on the other hand, acted like she didn’t care if Robert was following her.
 Yes, she noticed, but didn’t care to acknowledge him—or confronted him.
-She didn’t listen to Heather either about alerting the others about Robert’s actions or allowing someone to accompany her at all time.
+She didn’t listen to Heather either about alerting the others about Robert’s actions or allowing someone to accompany her at all times.

 Until one day, Cynthia finally reacted.
 It wasn’t toward Robert though.
 She realized Robert wasn’t the only one following her.
 That person wasn’t the raincoat man either.
 It was Nic.
 Yet she didn’t approach him.
 She chose to enter a public restroom to hide from them all.
 She checked to make sure there wasn’t anyone around before pulling out her cell phone.

 “Want me to shake him off?”

 “No, he will be suspicious if you shake him off.”

 “What if he discovers you?”